 As yoga is popularized, new populations are seeing the benefits of practice.
 “Maybe we noticed that ‘I’m a little happier, or my back pain has gone away, or I’m sleeping better, or my digestion is better’,” says Eddie.
 “Little by little, science has begun investigating what exactly it is about yoga that makes it work.”

-To examine this relationship, Eddie and Marshall are hosting their third-annual Yoga + Science Conference January 19–21 at the New York University Tandon School of Engineering.
-Featuring cutting-edge speakers—both yogis and scientists—from around the world, the conference will explore the relationship of this ancient science and modern medicine, and posit how both can help the other better understand the human experience.
-There will also be a Genius Bar, where attendees can approach these leaders with personal questions.
+To examine this relationship, Eddie and Marshall hosted their third-annual Yoga + Science Conference at the New York University Tandon School of Engineering.
+Featuring cutting-edge speakers—both yogis and scientists—from around the world, the conference explored the relationship of this ancient science and modern medicine, and posited how both can help the other better understand the human experience.
 “Practical application is one area of focus, and also we’re trying to make sure that all the science happens at a very accessible level,” says Marshall.

-Lisette Cheresson is currently the Director of Content at Wanderlust Festival.
-She’s a writer, storyteller, yoga teacher, and filmmaker who is an avid vagabond, dancer, dirt-collector, and dreamer.
+Lisette Cheresson is a writer, storyteller, yoga teacher, and filmmaker who is an avid vagabond, dancer, dirt-collector, and dreamer.
+She was Wanderlust’s Director of Content for several years.
 She received her Level II Reiki Attunement and attended a 4-day intensive discourse with the Dalai Lama in India, and received her RYT200 in Brooklyn.
 Catch her teaching @dayayogastudio, or find her on Instagram @lisetteileen.